johnmogi/bonus_ASP.NET/README.md

 mostly everything you see in this repo, but publish added release and debug folders. actual project files are in the release - publish folder.

+## Part 2: Create website on your Microsoft machine

+- Add IIS to your windows server:

+using rdp, added feaures - IIS.

+- Does it works?
+If not, make it work

+finally, adding json URL 5100 - got a crash because both IIS and dotnet aplication dll ran on the same port (socket) resolved by stopping IIS and running dotnet command.

 ![screenshot from within the server](/win.jpg)